loamok/ardui-libs/README.md

 You should have received a copy of the GNU Lesser General Public License along with Foobar.
 If not, see <http://www.gnu.org/licenses/>.
 See lgpl.txt

+Receiver :
+Library part to manage a board containing a RX2 RC Receiver connected to your arduino.

 Install the folder "Receiver" in the "libraries" folder in your sketchbook folder.
 Restart the arduino ide.